How Witch City teaches its dark history at Halloween

 In addition to celebrating modern activists, the Foundation develops programming about the lessons of the trials and how they apply to contemporary society.
 One of those programs is a weekly tent talk at the memorial that takes place every Thursday each year in July and October, during the city’s month-long Halloween celebration.

-The final tent talk this October addressed a series of misconceptions about the witch trials and the lessons learned for about 65 visitors and residence in attendance on a chilly afternoon.
+The final tent talk of October 2019 addressed a series of misconceptions about the witch trials and the lessons learned for about 65 visitors and residents in attendance on a chilly afternoon.
 Led by Kate Fox, executive director of the city’s Office of Tourism & Cultural Affairs for 18 years, the talk presented her experience in how non-residents perceive and understand Salem Witch Hysteria and what the dark period means today in the city.

 The victims of the 1692 Salem Witch Trials were accused by hysterical young girls who claimed to be possessed by the people they named.
-Researchers believe the young women of then Salem Village were poisoned by the moldy bread that was part of the 17th century diet, a theory once part of school curriculum.
+Researchers believe the young women of then Salem Village were poisoned by the moldy bread that was part of the 17th-century diet, a theory once part of the school curriculum.
 But ergot poisoning theory has many critics.

 The Salem Witch Hunt was a nonsensical injustice that reveals the importance of fighting the targeting of innocent people today, she concluded.